IvanTurak/rsschool-cv/cv.md

 ___
 ### Objective

-Apply your skills as a JS development engineer in a company, focusing on quality and ingenuity.
+Apply my skills as a JS development engineer in a company, focusing on quality and ingenuity.
 ___

 ### Work Experience